 - Social anxiety/withdrawal

 - Starry vision

 - Tingling/numbness/cold hands and feet

 - Vision problems (seeing dark spots, eye fatigue, going cross-eyed)

 - and many more

-Jim Folk's interview with Adam about Adam's recovery - Part 1
+Jim Folk's interview with Adam about his recovery from anxiety disorder.

 Stacey understands the despair and challenges of severely debilitating anxiety.
 His struggle began almost immediately when he spent the first year of life in the hospital, and the next nine years in and out of hospital due to multiple surgeries.

 Because of these early life experiences, Stacey’s childhood, adolescence, and early adulthood years were filled with fear, loneliness, and a sense of loss of control and inferiority.
 Consequently, he learned to live anxiously, expecting that bad things would continually happen to him.